 War-hit countries 'most corrupt'

-War-torn states are still seen as being the most corrupt in the world, the anti-corruption watchdog said.
+War-torn states are still seen as being the most corrupt in the world, according to a new report from Transparency International.

 The Berlin-based watchdog monitors perceived corruption and has published its annual report, based on a poll of businesses and people in 178 nations.